carlsmith/coffeeshop/scripts/main.coffee.md

 This stuff needs refactoring.
 It's where all the compilation, execution, source mapping, error handling currently lives.

+### Execution

+The `cosh.execute` function handles all execution of CoffeeScript code.
+It stashes the source maps and other input data on successful compilation.
+It also handles CoffeeScript compilation errors.
+Runtime errors are handled in `window.onerror` below.

     cosh.execute = (source, url) ->

         shell = if url then false else true